dmhenaopa/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 ## :pencil2: Python - Everything is object
-In this project we resolve some questions about how Python works with different types of objects: Integers, strings, tuples,
+In this project we resolve some questions about how Python works with different types of objects: Integers, strings, tuples, lists.
+We
 ### Requirements:
-All commands were tested on Ubuntu 14.04 LTS.
+The command were tested on Ubuntu 14.04 LTS.
 Although the commands might work well on other distributions, versions or operative systems.
 The Python linter was PEP8, and the version of Python was Python 3.4.3.

 ### Usage:
-Verify that the files have execution permissions before being used! **If not, use the following command:**
+Verify that the script file have execution permissions before being used! **If not, use the following command:**

     chmod u+x name_of_file ###To make the file executable